Ossi05/Azure-VM-in-Python/README.md

 # Azure-VM-in-Python
 Deploy Azure Windows vm or Linux vm in Python

-When creating it will automatically connect to it via SSH or RDP depending on which vm you created.
+When creating vm it will automatically connect to it via SSH or RDP depending on which vm you created.
 Linux vm connect via ssh and Windows vm via RDP